xyliatgithub/EN650654-2025/LabFive/README.md

 You will also use five VMs: the Analyst VM connected to the Management Network, and the Attacker, Server, and User VMs connected to the Monitor Network.
 The Security Onion VM will be connected to both networks.

 ## Lab Instructions
 Please note that the minimum hardware requirements for this lab exceed the capabilities of most personal machines.
-So you may need to use one of the mchineas in MSSI Computer Lab to perform this assignment.
+So you may need to use one of the machines in MSSI Computer Lab to perform the lab tasks.
 Additionally, please follow all the documents **in the following order**:

 1. **[Importing the Analyst VM](https://github.com/xyliatgithub/EN650654-2023/blob/main/LabFive/Importing%20the%20Analyst%20VM.pdf)** Follow this manual to import and configure the Analyst VM.
 2. **[Installing Security Onion VM](https://github.com/xyliatgithub/EN650654-2023/blob/main/LabFive/Installing%20Security%20Onion%20VM.pdf)** Follow this manual to install and configure Security Onion VM.